RIOT-OS/RIOT/README.md

 * TCP and UDP
 * 6LoWPAN
 * RPL

-Development procedures
+Development Procedures
 ======================
-1. Check if your code follows the Coding Conventions.
+1. Check if your code follows the https://github.com/RIOT-OS/RIOT/wiki/Coding-conventions.
 If the code does not comply these style rules, your code will not be merged.

 2. Create a new branch in your own fork for every new feature or fix.
 Then create the pull request from this branch, once you completed your task (feature or fix).
 Every commit in this branch will be added to the pull request.